Skin Cancer Screening

 The University of Arizona Cancer Center and the Skin Cancer Institute occasionally offer free skin cancer screenings as part of community events sponsored by the Skin Cancer Institute.
-Our next free screening will be during Melanoma Walk 2019.
+Our free screenings are held during our annual Melanoma Walk.

 Contact Denise Spartonos for more information.

 Please check out this 12-minute video, "Skin Cancer: Learn to Spot it Early," a collaborative effort of the University of Arizona Cancer Center Skin Cancer Institute, the College of Nursing and the Learning Technologies Center's Media Services unit.
 In a study done on the effectiveness of the video, participants who watched it had highly significant increases in self-reported melanoma awareness and skin self-examination: "An Internet-Delivered Video Intervention for Skin Self-examination by Patients With Melanoma." sse_article.pdf

 Most skin cancers are treated successfully if they are caught early.
 Knowing your skin is key to early detection.
 Know your ABCDE's!
 Look carefully at the freckles, moles and birthmarks on your skin.
 Look for any changes in spots you already have and any new spots that develop.
 Use the "ABCDE" rule to help you remember what to look for when examining your moles:

 |Asymmetry: One half of the mole does not match the other half.|

 |Border irregularity: The edges are ragged, notched, irregular, or blurred.|

 |Color: The color is not the same throughout or it has shades of tan, brown, black, red, white, or blue.|

 |Diameter: The mole is greater than 6 millimeters (¼”) in size, about the size of a pencil eraser.|